DMeechan/Densify/README.md

 # Densify
-Shorting whole films down into a single image
+Condensing entire films and videos into a single image.

+Will soon have download link up.